Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 So even if your hospital will provide meals for mom during child birth, please, please pack some for dad to eat during labor.

-Like my example, you never know how long labor will last or if your partner will need snacks during their breaks from holding your hand through the entire process.
+Like my example, you never know how long labor will last or if your partner will need easy snacks during their breaks from holding your hand through the entire process.

 Snacks that have protein such as granola bars and nuts are necessary because you may not want to eat much at all while giving birth–so get those snacks packed up before time comes!

-So I put together this list of the best snacks to pack in your hospital bag for mom and dad that are easy to eat, nutritious and will give you the energy to power through labor and delivery.
+So I put together this list of the best healthy snacks to pack in your hospital bag for mom and dad that are easy to eat, nutritious and will give you the energy to power through labor and delivery.